Fitness expert says consistency is key when making New Year's resolutions

 They're typically callers who are burned out from going to the gym.

 For Romanak, he says the biggest challenge to completing New Year's resolutions is inside each one of us.
-But he says it's about consistency and small, incremental steps towards growth.
+But he says it's about consistency and small, incremental steps toward growth.

 "It's just human nature to want to take the path of least resistance and kind of avoid sacrifices," said Romanak.
 "I also think it's our nature to want to feel better quicker."